Best VPN No Logs (with Proven Zero Log Claims)

 Look around and you'll see almost all VPN services saying that they keep "no logs".

-As you've seen above, some VPN services have had their claims tested in court and proven to be true.
+As you've seen above, some VPN services have had their claims tested in court or by audit, and have been proven to be true.
 Stick to these tried and tested no-logs VPN services to be as safe and private as possible.